Sexual Harassment and Misconduct Policy (non-Title IX)

 Accommodations for individuals with disabilities in accessing these policies are available upon request by emailing email@example.com.

 West Chester University is committed to equality of opportunity and freedom from unlawful discrimination for all its students and employees.
-Sexual harassment is a form of unlawful discrimination based on sex and will not be tolerated in any form by faculty, staff, students, contractors, or vendors.
-Upon official filing of a complaint, immediate investigation will be made, culminating in appropriate corrective action where warranted, which may include termination of the relationship with the University.
-Retaliatory actions against persons filing a complaint of sexual harassment, or any person cooperating in the investigation of a complaint, are also prohibited.
-Acts of retaliation shall constitute misconduct subject to disciplinary action and should be reported to the Title IX Coordinator/Director for Equity and Compliance.
+Sexual harassment/misconduct is a form of unlawful discrimination based on sex and will not be tolerated in any form by faculty, staff, students, contractors, or vendors.
+The definitions and procedures outlined in this policy will be followed when a non-student is respondent of sexual harassment/misconduct by another non-student.
+When a student is the complainant, whether accusing another student or a non-student, the procedures in the Sexual Misconduct Policy will be followed.

 Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other harassing conduct of a sexual nature.
 Sexual harassment occurs when:

 - Submission to the unwelcome conduct of a sexual nature is made either explicitly or implicitly a term or condition of an individual's employment or status in a course, program, or activity;

 - Submission to or rejection of the unwelcome conduct of a sexual nature by an individual is used as the basis for an academic or employment related decision affecting such an individual; or

 - The unwelcome conduct of a sexual nature is sufficiently severe, persistent, or pervasive as to substantially limit or interfere with an individual's work, educational performance, participation in extra-curricular activities, or equal access to the University's resources and opportunities; or